stefanosbaros/Multiple-linear-regression-with-interactions-for-prediction-of-electricity-consumption/README.md

 ![caption='Load-temperature characteristic'](load_temp.png)

-### Capturing seasonal effects on load-temperature characteristic via interaction effects
+### Capturing seasonal variations on load-temperature characteristic via interaction effects
 Having discussed the main form of the load-temperature characteristics, we now explore how the particular month of the year, day of the week, and hour of the day affect the load either directly via energy-demanding human activities or indirectly via changes in the load-temperature relationship.

 #### Effect of month of the year on electric load